 A liability backed by the general reputation and credit standing of the debtor.

-A promise to receive cash from customers to whom the business has sold goods or for whom the business has performed services.
+A promise to recieve cash from customers to whom the business has sold goods or for whom the business has performed services.

-The basic tool of accounting, measuring the resources of the business and the claims to those resources: Assets = Liabilities + Stockholdes' Equity.
+The basic tool of accounting, measuring the recources of he business and the claims to those resources: Assets = Liabilities + Owner's Equity.

 An economic resource that is expected to be of benefit in the future.

 An examination of a company's financial situation.

 An entity's assets, liabilities, and owner's equity as of a specific date.
 Also called the statement of financial position.